-The topics within this two-year sequence offer rich opportunities for students to inquire about their world and humanity’s very long history of achievements and struggles.
-Teachers, administrators and schools and districts should make their own instructional decisions about the best ways to inspire their students to become interested in and deepen their understanding of international events and the lives of people around the globe.
+The topics within this two-year sequence offer rich opportunities for students to inquire about their world and humanity’s very long history of achievements.
+The topics also lend themselves to exploration of what it means to be human and part of a human community, and the concepts that have arisen in societies to guide ethical interactions among individuals, communities, and nations.
+Teachers, administrators, schools, and districts should make their own instructional decisions about the best ways to inspire their students to become interested in and deepen their understanding of international events and the lives of people around the globe.

 While it is important for grades 6-7 instruction in history/social science to address all the World Geography and Cultures Content Standards, teachers, administrators and their schools and districts should not feel bound to address them exactly as they appear in the Framework.
 They may, for example, choose to retain the regional approach, but change the order in which regions are taught, or they may choose to focus one year of instruction on world geography and the other on ancient and classical civilizations.
 They may design humanities courses that integrate language arts and history and social science, selecting literary and informational texts for language arts that reflect particular regions or civilizations.
 They may place strong emphasis on investigating current global events and relating them to geographic data.